How to remove yourself from data brokers

 Will removing my data stop spam calls?

 It will reduce them, but probably not eliminate them entirely.
 Spam callers source phone numbers from data brokers, data breaches, and purchased marketing lists.
-Removing your number from broker sites cuts off one major source.
+Removing your number from data broker sites cuts off one major source.
 However, if your number has already been sold into telemarketing databases, those copies persist independently.
 Most people who complete a thorough removal across 30+ brokers report a noticeable reduction in spam calls within 2–3 months, but not a complete stop.

 Is it worth paying for a removal service?